devicetree-org/lopper/README-architecture.txt

  <output> file: The default output file for the modified system device tree. lopper
                 operations can output more variants as required

-Note that since lopper manipulates dtb's (as compiled by dtc), some information that is in the source dts is lost on the output of the final dts.
+Note: that since lopper manipulates dtb's (as compiled by dtc), some information that is in the source dts is lost on the output of the final dts.
 This includes comments, symbolic phandles, formatting of strings, etc. If you are transforming to dts files and want to maintain this information, use the --enhanced flag.
-This flag performs pre-processing and output phandle mapping to restore both comments and symbolic phandles to the final output.
+This flag indicates that lopper should perform pre-processing and output phandle mapping to restore both comments, labels and symbolic phandles to the final output.

-By default Lopper puts the preprocessed file (.pp) into the same directory as the system device tree.
-Since in some cases, dtc cannot resolve labels from include files, and will throw an error.
+Note: By default Lopper puts preprocessed files (.pp) into the same directory as the system device tree.
+This is required, since in some cases when the .pp files and device tree are not in the same directory, dtc cannot resolve labels from include files, and will error.
 That being said, if the -O option is used to specify an output directory, the preprocessed file will be placed there.
 If we get into a mode where the system device tree's directory is not writeable, or the -O option is breaking symbol resolution, then we'll have to either copy everything to the output directory, or look into why dtc can't handle the split directories and include files.